Amenability of coarse spaces and K-algebras: Introduction

 As corollaries of Theorem~\ref{theorem:aa-characterized-intro}, we observe that \emph{properly infinite} unital algebras are always non-amenable.
 Recall that a unital algebra $\cA$ is said to be properly infinite if the unit is Murray-von~Neumann equivalent to two mutually orthogonal idempotents.
 This condition itself expresses a form of paradoxicality, one that is generally strictly stronger than the notion of paradoxical decompositions used in Theorem~\ref{theorem:aa-characterized-intro}.
-Indeed, there are division algebras which are non-amenable, and a division algebra cannot be properly infinite (cf., \cite{Elek06}).
+This Murray-von Neumann kind of paradoxical decomposition, along with some other forms of non-amenability, are discussed in \cite[Section 4.5]{Cec01}.
+Indeed, there are division algebras which are non-amenable, and a division algebra cannot be properly infinite (cf. \cite{Elek06}).
 However, proper infiniteness and algebraic non-amenability coincide for the two main classes of examples we study.

-\begin{thmintro}[cf., Corollary~\ref{cor:equiv-notamenable-prop-inf} and Theorem~\ref{theorem:main1}] Let $\cA$ be either \begin{enumerate} \item a unital Leavitt path $\K$-algebra, or \item a translation $\K$-algebra (associated to a locally finite extended metric space). \end{enumerate} Then $\cA$ is algebraically amenable if and only if it is not properly infinite. \end{thmintro} In fact, in both cases, we pinpoint the necessary and sufficient properties of the underlying geometric data that give rise to the algebraic amenability of these algebras (cf., Theorem~\ref{thmintro:translation-alg} and \ref{thm:amenLPAs}).
+\begin{thmintro}[cf., Corollary~\ref{cor:equiv-notamenable-prop-inf} and Theorem~\ref{theorem:main1}] Let $\K$ be a field.
+If $\cA$ is either \begin{enumerate} \item a unital Leavitt path $\K$-algebra of a finite graph, or \item a translation $\K$-algebra (associated to a locally finite extended metric space), \end{enumerate} then $\cA$ is algebraically amenable if and only if it is not properly infinite. \end{thmintro} In fact, in both cases, we pinpoint the necessary and sufficient properties of the underlying geometric data that give rise to the algebraic amenability of these algebras (cf., Theorem~\ref{thmintro:translation-alg} and Theorem~\ref{thm:amenLPAs}).